1 Fulbright/Royal Holloway, University of London Award

 One Award is offered to pursue the first year of any master's or doctoral degree programme offered by Royal Holloway, University of London.

 Royal Holloway is based in a safe and beautiful campus in Egham, Surrey with plenty of high-quality teaching and study spaces, comfortable accommodation and sports facilities.
-The campus is 40 minutes by direct train from central London and just seven miles from Heathrow airport.
+The Egham campus is 40 minutes by direct train from central London and just seven miles from Heathrow airport.
+Our London Graduate school is in the heart of central London’s Bloomsbury district, just 2 minutes walk from the British Museum.

 We offer a range of subject choices from Politics and International Relations, Business Management with a Year in Industry to Biological Sciences Research.